RaiinbowSolutions/tea-drinkers/README.md

 ## Development Setup

+These things are required to run the development environment.

+- node v16.0.0
+- netlify-cli v11.5.1

+For help installing node & netlify-cli use this [guide](https://docs.netlify.com/cli/get-started/).

 1. Clone project from Github.
-2. `npm install -g netlify-cli` you should have the latest Netlify CLI version.
-3. `npm install` to install dependencies.
+2. `npm install` to install dependencies.
-4. `netlify dev` to run the local runtime environment.
+3. `netlify dev` to run the local runtime environment.

 ## Product Documentations